hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_lone_astronaut_standing_on_t_69842870-221f-433d-913f-c22c3eff2856-0_3.content.md

 Welcome to our website dedicated to space exploration!
 Our background features a stunning digital painting of a lone astronaut standing on the edge of a crater, gazing out at the endless expanse of space.
 This inspiring image sets the tone for our mission to provide information and resources about space exploration.

 ## About Us
 Our website is dedicated to exploring the final frontier.
-We strive to be a comprehensive source of information for anyone interested in space, from the latest news about space missions to educational resources for students and teachers.
+We strive to be a Com<wbr>pre<wbr>hen<wbr>sive source of information for anyone interested in space, from the latest news about space missions to educational resources for students and teachers.

 ## User Stories
 - "The background image immediately caught my attention and drew me into the site.
 I love learning about space, and this website has everything I need." - John, space enthusiast